The Socialist Republic of Vietnam has not acceded to the Mine Ban Treaty.

-In September 2012, a military officer noted that Vietnam has been studying the treaty, but the officer said that stockpiles of mines held by countries outside the treaty are of concern to Vietnam since they could be used at any time.
-In June 2011, a representative from Vietnam said it was unlikely that the country would join the Mine Ban Treaty at this time because they are still using mines on their borders “as a form of defense.”
+In September 2012, a military officer noted that Vietnam had been studying the treaty, but said that stockpiles of mines held by countries outside the treaty were of concern to Vietnam since they could be used at any time.
+In June 2011, a representative from Vietnam said it was unlikely that the country would join the Mine Ban Treaty because they were still using mines on their borders “as a form of defense.”
 The representative added that Vietnam was not necessarily laying new mines, but it was actively maintaining them.
-However, in an apparent review of policy, in 2013 a Ministry of Defence official stated to the Monitor that there is no longer any political reason to maintain minefields on its border with China, and that border minefields are being removed along with demarcation to ease economic activities with neighboring countries.
+However, in an apparent review of policy, in 2013 a Ministry of Defence official stated to the Monitor that there was no longer any political reason to maintain minefields on its border with China, and that border minefields were being removed along with demarcation to ease economic activities with neighboring countries.

 Vietnam sent an observer delegation to the Twelfth Meeting of States Parties to the Mine Ban Treaty in Geneva in December 2012, but did not make any statements.
-Vietnam did not attend the intersessional Standing Committee meetings in May 2013.
-Vietnam made its only statement to States Parties during an intersessional Standing Committee meeting in June 2008, where it stated, “We support the humanitarian aspects of the Ottawa Convention of Anti-personnel Landmines but we could not sign it yet as it regrettably does not duly take into account the legitimate security concerns of many countries including Vietnam.”
+It has not attended any meetings since.
+Vietnam made its only statement to States Parties during intersessional meetings in June 2008, where it stated, “We support the humanitarian aspects of the Ottawa Convention of Anti-personnel Landmines but we could not sign it yet as it regrettably does not duly take into account the legitimate security concerns of many countries including Vietnam.”
 Vietnam did attend the Bangkok Symposium on Enhancing Cooperation & Assistance in June 2013 in Bangkok.

-On 3 December 2012, Vietnam abstained from voting on UN General Assembly (UNGA) Resolution 67/32 calling for universalization and full implementation of the Mine Ban Treaty.
-It has abstained on all previous annual pro-ban treaty UNGA resolutions.
+On 5 December 2016, Vietnam abstained from voting on UN General Assembly (UNGA) Resolution 71/34 calling for universalization and full implementation of the Mine Ban Treaty, as in previous years.

 Vietnam signed, but has not ratified, the Convention on Conventional Weapons (CCW).